Takeshi's Castle

 Takeshi's Castle (風雲!たけし城, Fūun!
 Takeshi-jō) is a Japanese game show that aired between 1986 and 1990 on the Tokyo Broadcasting System (TBS).
-It features the Japanese comedian Takeshi Kitano (also known as Beat Takeshi) as a count who owns a castle and sets up difficult physical challenges for players (or a volunteer army) to get to him.
+It features the Japanese comedian Takeshi Kitano (also known as Beat Takeshi) as a count who sets up difficult physical challenges that players (or a volunteer army) must overcome in order to reach him in his castle.

 The show became a cult television hit around the world.
 It was highly influential on global popular culture, inspiring a genre of game shows involving physical challenges and painful entertainment, as well as other media.
-A special live "revival" was broadcast on 2 April 2005, for TBS's 50th anniversary celebrations.
+On 2 April 2005, a special live "revival" was broadcast for TBS's 50th anniversary celebrations.
+A reboot of the show was released on Amazon Prime Video on 21 April 2023.
+German-Japanese actor Subaru Kimura joined the returning Tani as co-leader of the contestants.

 Original Takeshi's Castle

-The original show involved between 86 and 142 contestants whom General Tani (Hayato Tani) "forced" into a series of physical challenges, in some ways similar to those in It's a Knockout eliminating many of the contestants.
-Each episode ended with a "Cart Battle" in which the remaining contestants faced off against Count Takeshi (Kitano) and his henchmen.
-In early episodes, the contestants would storm the castle set itself in a short-range water gun assault.
-Later episodes introduced carts with paper rings, and eventually lasers and light-sensitive targets.
-If the contestant's gun penetrated the paper ring or hit the sensor on Takeshi's cart, against such weapons as a large water gun and a laser-armed plane, Takeshi's cart was deactivated, the castle was "taken" and the game won.
-During the water-gun version, if Takeshi was defeated, all surviving players split the prize between them.
-During the laser-gun version, the player who stopped Takeshi won 1 million yen (which, at the time, was roughly equivalent to US$8,000 or £5,000 sterling).
-In 2004 a website called Takeshi Mania published an injury list.
-The publisher admitted that he had fabricated the list in an effort to "make a little fun".
-In truth, there were few to no major injuries reported on the show.
+The original show involved between 86 and 142 contestants whom General Tani (Hayato Tani) "forced" into a series of elimination-style physical challenges, which were similar to those found in It's a Knockout.
+At the end of each episode, the contestants who survived all challenges face off directly against Takeshi and his army in one final assault on his castle, with the goal of claiming it for Tani.

-The series featured extensive landscaping of a fixed campus at TBS-owned Midoriyama (Green Mountain) Studios that included large man-made lakes and extensive permanent obstacles in Yokohama, Kanagawa.
+The series featured extensive landscaping of a fixed campus at TBS-owned Midoriyama (Green Mountain) Studios in Yokohama, Kanagawa.
+The setting included large man-made lakes and elaborate permanent obstacles.
 The final regular episode aired on 14 April 1989, followed by 4 one-off specials up until 19 October 1990.
-A special revival took place just outside the TBS Building for the network's Spring All-Star Thanksgiving Festival on 2 April 2005, and featured Lake of the Dragon God and Gibraltar Straight.
+A special revival took place just outside the TBS Building for the network's Spring All-Star Thanksgiving Festival on 2 April 2005, featuring Lake of the Dragon God and Gibraltar Strait.
+In 2004, the website "Takeshi Mania" published an injury list of show participants.
+The publisher later admitted fabricating the list in an effort to "make a little fun".
+While minor injuries were reported, few to no major injuries occurred on the show.

 Challenges

-A wide range of challenges were used throughout the history of Takeshi's Castle, some occurring only once or twice, or others in virtually every show, depending upon their popularity and ease of preparation.
-Many challenges involve falling into water or mud on failure.
-Here is a list of challenges:
+A wide range of challenges were used throughout the history of Takeshi's Castle.
+Depending on their popularity and ease of preparation, some challenges occurred only once or twice, while others took place in virtually every episode.
+Many challenges involved falling into water or mud upon failure.